decaf-dev/vaultexplorer.com/docs/quickstart.md

 Let's start by creating a filter group.

-1. Click the 3 vertical dots button.
+1. Click the 3 vertical dots button
 2. Click the plus button to the left of the divider

 Now that you have a filter group, let's add a filter rule.